michalrajkowski/face-prediction/README.md

 git clone https://github.com/michalrajkowski/face-prediction.git
 cd face-prediction
 ```

-To mention the requirements and their versions in your README.md using Markdown, you can use a code block or inline code formatting.
-Here's how you can do it:

 2. Make sure you have all required libraries installed

 You can check if you have all the required libraries installed by running the following command: